maialenz/movieQuiz/README.md

 - A restart button under the questions on the game: As the first release of the application, it was decided to leave the restart button for the end of the quiz, but for future releases it's expected to add a restart CTA button under the questions so the user would be able to restart the quiz.
 In this release, the user will only be able to restart the quiz/trivia at the end of the quiz, when the end.html page loads.

 - A confirm modal: when the user clicks on the restart button under the questions on future releases, the user would be presented with a modal to confirm that the user will be sent to the start of the quiz and will lose all progress achieved to that point.
 This will be a feature to improve user experience and to make sure the user doesn't accidentaly lose all the points collected to that point.

+- Navbar and footer: as this is a simple quiz application, it was decided not to include any navbars or footers as they were thought to be irrelevant for this first release.
+For future releases, as the application increases on themes/categories, difficulty... it's expected to contain a responsive navbar for better UX and easier access to subcategories and dropdown buttons.
+The same way, the footer would contain a email and contact information so users can contact the creator and send feedback and/or proposed questions to include on the quiz.

 ---